MarkusWandel/battery-tester/doc/manual.md

 # Construction
 ## Materials
 The list of electronic materials is at the end of the [Schematic](../schematic/battery-tester.pdf).
-Other materials used to build the device as shown were:
+Other materials used to build the device as shown (except for the wooden box) were:

 - Prototyping board, 18x12cm with copper pads
 - About 80cm of 14-gauge copper wire (from a stripped scrap of house wiring cable)